-That is, until we devolve into Interstellar-like farming conditions and everyone is dusty and poor all the time and no one will give a shit about fine dining anyway.
+That is, until we devolve into Interstellar-like farming conditions and everything is covered in dust and modern notions of fine dining have rightfully disappeared.
 Then, and especially then, we’ll be holding our black truffles close to the chest, retreating from the world to eat in peace.
-We’ve already screwed things up.
-At least let us have this.

 Of course, nothing about this is actually funny.
-Nor an actual benefit of climate change, as the World Health Organization will be the first to tell you that the overabundance of certain foods as a result of a warming/changing climate will do little-to-nothing to offset the damage done by staple foods that will no longer be available:
+Nor an actual benefit of a rapidly changing climate.
+The World Health Organization will be the first to tell you that the overabundance of certain foods as a result of a warming/changing climate will do little-to-nothing to offset the damage done by staple foods that will no longer be available: